daajoe/mccompetition.org/2020/mc_format.md

 Solver submissions for this track should output for a given Boolean formula, and a weight function, the weighted model count of the instance.
-For more details of the problem, we refer to [Weighted Model Counting](about).
-The provided weighted model count does not have to be exact, but we expect 1% accuracy.

 ### Input Instance Format